Are your emails and attachments safe from prying eyes?

 The unlimited “free” email business model is fundamentally flawed.
 It offers a free service, which is used to collect data and thereby monetize the user and make money on ads.
 With these privacy-abusing “free” services, you are actually paying for the product with your data.

 In contrast, here we recommend privacy-friendly, secure, ad-free email services.
-While some of these private email services offer limited free subscriptions, you will need to upgrade to a paid plan for more storage and premium features (the freemium business model).
+While some of these email services offer limited free subscriptions, you will need to upgrade to a paid plan for more storage and premium features (the freemium business model).

 Fortunately, you can “vote with your dollars” by supporting these privacy-respecting businesses and upgrade to paid accounts.
-This will help secure email providers to grow, improve, and serve more people with an ethical business model that does not rely on exploiting their users’ data.
+This will help email providers to grow, improve, and serve more people with an ethical business model that does not rely on exploiting their users’ data.

 Secure email shortcomings and PGP flaws

-While the news did attract lots of attention, the “flaws” were mainly limited to the incorrect implementation of PGP by third parties.
+While the news did attract lots of attention, the “flaws” were mainly tied to the incorrect implementation of PGP by third parties.
 To my knowledge, this did not affect the secure email providers mentioned in this guide.

 Many providers address this issue by making encryption automatic and seamless.
 Tutanota, for example, uses built-in AES encryption that automatically encrypts emails between Tutanota users, including headers, subject line, body, and attachments.
 They also provide a secure, two-way communication contact form called Secure Connect.